Reader’s Request

-I had a reader ask if we had any scarecrow crafts, I didn’t but I came up with this. shape scarecrow!
-There are a lot of steps but my almost 3 year old breezed through it, we talked about the shapes, and each body part as we added them .
-You will notice that my shapes are way less than perfect, but if they are clearly recognizable you are golden.
+I had a reader ask if we had a scarecrow craft.
+I didn’t, but I came up with this shape scarecrow!
+There are a lot of steps but my almost three years old breezed through it.
+We talked about the shapes and each body part as we added them.
+You will notice that my shapes are way less than perfect, but if they are clearly recognizable, you are golden.
 Time is short for anyone caring for young kids, don’t fret over your shapes being perfect!

 - Gather your materials.
-You will need 5 different color pieces of construction paper ( you can use scrap if you want for all but one) we used orange, green, yellow, neutral and light blue , 2 large googly eyes, a marker, scissors and a glue stick.
+You will need five different color pieces of construction paper ( you can use scrap if you want for all but one) we used orange, green, yellow, neutral and light blue, two large googly eyes, a marker, scissors and a glue stick.

 - Start by drawing a scarecrow head and mouth.
 Cut out.